12min

 The numbers don’t lie: 1 out of 4 black people was handcuffed during these police stops even when no arrest was made.
 The same held true for only 1 out of 15 white people.
 According to police officers, it was for safety reasons.
 And this is the best illustration of implicit bias you can find.

 To make matters worse, the mass incarceration of African-Americans is becoming more and more problematic because the vicious circle goes in the opposite direction as well.
-Namely, just as white police officers don’t trust “male blacks” because they are polluted with this type of skepticism (both organically and culturally), “male blacks” do not trust police officers either, because they feel that they are being discriminated; and so, they discriminate back.
+Namely, just as white police officers don’t trust “male blacks” because they are polluted with this type of skepticism (both organically and culturally), “male blacks” do not trust police officers either, because they feel that they are being discriminated against; and so, they discriminate back.

 As Jill Leovy pointed out in Ghettoside, in more than one way, in African-American ghettos, it’s not gangs that produce lawlessness, but lawlessness that produces gangs.